 On the page titled “Qualifications of an Endometriosis Specialist,” I suggested that the first question you ask before making an appointment with an endometriosis specialist is, “Do you do a full vaginal/rectal exam?”
 If the answer is no, then you need to find another specialist.

 The following is a guideline of questions to ask in your search.
-Some are questions that you can find answers to through an online research or by asking other patients.
+Some are questions that you can find answers to through online research or by asking other patients.
 There are also questions that you will likely have to ask the specialist directly.
-If you make an appointment and speak directly with a specialist, that does not obligate you to stay with that specialist if you do not like some of the answers you receive.
+If you make an appointment and speak directly with a specialist, that does not oblige you to stay with that specialist if you do not like some of the answers you receive.
 Make sure you are putting your health into the hands of someone you completely trust.

 This is an obvious question, but the answer cannot be assumed.
 Many people think that every gynecologist is a specialist.
 Every endometriosis specialist is a gynecologist, but not every gynecologist is an endometriosis specialist.